PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Represents a group of dynamic block rules.

+  .. method:: DynBlockRulesGroup:setMasks(v4, v6)

+    .. versionadded:: 1.7.0

+    Set the number of bits to keep in the IP address when inserting a block.
+The default is 32 for IPv4 and 128 for IPv6, meaning that only the exact address is blocked, but in some scenarios it might make sense to block a whole /64 IPv6 range instead of a single address, for example.

+    :param int v4: Number of bits of to keep for IPv4 addresses.
+Default is 32
+    :param int v6: Number of bits of to keep for IPv6 addresses.
+Default is 128

   .. method:: DynBlockRulesGroup:setQueryRate(rate, seconds, reason, blockingTime [, action [, warningRate]])

     Adds a query rate-limiting rule, equivalent to: